haveno-dex/haveno-docs/docs/the-project/installation/installation_notes.md

+Download and install Haveno using an installer for Linux, macOS, or Windows.

-Haveno can be installed on Linux, macOS, and Windows by using a third party installer and network.
+The installer is provided by a third party Haveno network.

 !!!
-Warning
+Warning "Attention"
-    The Haveno project does not provide installers, because we do no operate or endorse any mainnet network.
+    The Haveno project does not provide installers, because we do not operate or endorse any mainnet network.

     First find a third party network and then use their installer, or build their repository by customizing [these instructions](https://docs.haveno.exchange/development/installing/).

+# Run your own Monero node

+For the best experience, running your own local Monero node is highly recommended, because the Tor network can be slow and unreliable with Monero.

+You can run your own Monero node by downloading the CLI from https://www.getmonero.org/downloads/.

 # Install Haveno on Windows